pw4rn3r/ECE382/labs/lab3/index_test.md

 ### Configure the MSP430

 Look at the initMSP subroutine in the lab3_given.asm file.
 There are four pins being intialized on port 1: SCLK, CS, MOSI, and DC.
 What is the pin number (1-20) associated with each of these signals?
 What function does each signal serve?
-For example, SCLK is the serial clock. <br>
+For example, SCLK is the serial clock.

 | Name | Pin # | Function |
 |:-:|:-:|:-:|
 | SCLK |   |   |